Available 24/7 • Free Consultation • No Upfront Fees

 Georgia Helmet Laws

-More importantly, not wearing a helmet does not bar a motorcycle accident claim in Georgia.
-Riders suffer broken arms, shattered legs, spinal injuries, internal organ damage, and severe road rash regardless of whether they wore protective headgear.
-These injuries often lead to surgeries, long rehabilitation periods, and permanent limitations.
-Insurance companies sometimes ignore these realities and focus narrowly on helmets to distract from the true scope of the harm.
+These injuries lead to surgeries, long rehab, and permanent limitations.
+Insurance companies sometimes ignore all of that and focus narrowly on helmets to distract from the true scope of the harm.

 Common Motorcycle Injuries and Long-Term Costs

 Motorcycle injuries often result in permanent damage and long-term medical costs.
 Riders absorb the impact directly, and the road itself becomes a source of injury.
+Road rash ranges from mild abrasions to deep wounds that expose muscle and bone.
+Severe cases, especially degloving injuries, often require skin grafts and reconstructive care.

 Passenger Rights in Motorcycle Accidents